astanley74/job-app-tracker-frontend/README.md

 ## Job Tracker

-This applicationw as built with a React/Redux/JavaScript frontend and a Ruby on Rails backend API.
+This application was built with a React/Redux/JavaScript frontend and a Ruby on Rails backend API.
 Job Tracker allows users to create, update and delete job applications in order to monitor their progress with prospective employers.

 ## What you can do